Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

 the optional file into your xEdit’s *Edit Scripts* folder.
 Open xEdit using MO2, find *Undeath.esp*, right click on it and choose *Apply Script…* In category *Script* find *Hishy_UndeathCleaner* and choose it.
-Press OK.
+Press *OK*.
 After xEdit finishes cleaning, don’t forget to make sure that changes are saved.

 ## [Moon and Star - Undeath Remastered Patch](https://www.nexusmods.com/skyrimspecialedition/mods/19068?tab=files)